abekoh/snipslack.vim/README.md

 :SnipSlack
 ```

-If you want to post a part of current buffer, select with visual mode and type
+If you want to post a part of current buffer, select with visual mode and type above command.
-above command.
 As a result command will be like this:
 ```
 :'<,'>SnipSlack
 ```
-If it succeeds, you can see snippet in Slack channel that you configured.
+If it succeeds, you can see a snippet in Slack channel that you configured.

 ## Configuration